 2. Water Catasetinae in the winter — Do it

 Yeah, I know, this is sacrilegious in the world of Catasetinae care and this tidbit of information didn’t come from Fred, so you can ignore it if you’d like.
-I say this because, I’ve got one remaining Fdk. and the only reason it’s alive, while all my other Catasetinae died, is because I watered it in the winter.
-You water less often, and maybe don’t get it as wet as you do your other plants, but still give it water if you’re climate is super dry like mine ESPECIALLY if the bulb is lookin’ all thirsty (shriveled).
+I recommend this because, I’ve got one remaining Fdk. and the only reason it’s alive, while all my other Catasetinae died, is because I watered it in the winter.
+This doesn’t mean you water it abundantly and the same as your other plants.
+Water less often and don’t saturate the potting media, but still give it water at about 1/2 the amount every second week (no fertilizers during this time); only if you’re climate is super dry like mine—but ESPECIALLY if the most-recent bulb is looks severely shriveled.

 3. Follow General Care and Culture for Catasetinae